Terradue/roi-pac-builder/README.md

 ### <a name="getting-started"></a>Getting Started

-To perform the build and test the produced ROI_PAC package, you will need a Developer Cloud Sandbox, that can be either requested from:
+To build, package and test the ROI_PAC software using this automatic procedure, you will need a Developer Cloud Sandbox, that can be either requested from:
 * ESA [Geohazards Exploitation Platform](https://geohazards-tep.eo.esa.int) for GEP early adopters;
 * From [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.